 About 10 to 15% of couples are affected by infertility.
+Thus, more people are becoming curious about the concept of a “fertility diet”.
 If you are trying to conceive, you can make healthy food choices that help your body prepare for pregnancy.
 Foods that are good for fertility can boost your reproductive abilities and increase your chances of getting pregnant.

 Some foods aid fertility and some foods inhibit it.
 In this article, we will identify the best diet for fertility and some foods to avoid.

 The Best Foods to Eat For Fertility

 Your food choices can directly affect your chances of getting pregnant.
 To increase your fertility, incorporate the best foods for fertility into your diet.

 Replace animal fats with nuts, olive oil, grapeseed oil, and avocado to get your recommended fat intake.
 Monounsaturated fats decrease inflammation in the body, which promotes ovulation and fertility.
 Choose salmon (instead of red meat), which is high in omega-3 fatty acids.
 The fatty acids help increase blood flow to the reproductive organs and may help regulate reproductive hormones.